errollw/gengram/README.md

 We arrange n-grams in a table of `symbol_sequence : (next_symbol, frequency)` to record which sequences are most common.
 From a given `symbol_sequence` we can make a _random weighted choice_ for the `next_symbol`.

-An excerpt from the example Happy Hour corpus (trigrams):
+An excerpt from the example Happy Hour corpus, using _trigrams_ (3-long n-grams):

 |  symbol sequence  |  next symbol  |  frequency  |
 | ------------------| ------------- | ----------- |